valldrac/kalsot-vagrant/README.md

 * `make dirclean` runs `make clean` both in the host and in the buildroot.
 * `make distclean` runs `make clean` and deletes the buildroot completely in the VM.

-Remember you can recreate the Vagrant box at any time with `vagrant destroy && vagrant up` followed by `touch onionwall`.
+Remember you can recreate the Vagrant box at any time with `make clean && vagrant destroy && vagrant up`.